 The year 2020 was something that the last three generations did not experience in any sense.
 There has been a major change in our lives right from our activities at home to the work culture we follow.
 People around the world have started embracing the “new normal” and are carrying on with their lives with more enthusiasm and hope than ever.
-On the flip side, certain sectors such as travel, hospitality etc., were greatly affected and are only now showing signs of initial recovery.
+On the flip side, certain sectors such as travel, hospitality, etc., were greatly affected and are only now showing signs of initial recovery.

 During the initial days of COVID when there was a panic across the world with most of the countries imposing a strict lockdown, a lot of people were stranded away from their homes or had come home and were unable to go back especially the ones who were working outside India.
 Although Work from Home became a norm during the period, there were other implications that arose.
 One of the major implications was the residential status of the individual who was stranded in India but was still employed with a foreign company and receiving their salary abroad.

 This becomes very relevant because as per the Income Tax Act in India, if you are a resident, then your global income becomes subject to taxation.
-Say for example, Mr. A who is working for a US company had come to India during the mid of March 2020.
-The lockdown was imposed on the last week of March and Mr. A was restricted from travelling back to US.
-Mr. A continued to work for the company in US.
+Say, for example, Mr. A who is working for a US company had come to India during the mid of March 2020.
+The lockdown was imposed on the last week of March and Mr. A was restricted from traveling back to the US.
+Mr. A continued to work for the company in the US.
 He stayed in India until November 2020 before he went to the US.
 As per the Income Tax Act, a person becomes a resident in India if the period of stay in India exceeds 182 days during the Financial Year (April to March).
-In this case, Mr. A would be resident in India for Tax purposes – meaning he has to declare his global income for tax in India.
+In this case, Mr. A would be resident in India for tax purposes – meaning he has to declare his global income for tax in India.
 This would normally result in huge tax liabilities.

 A circular was issued on March 03, 2021 clarifying the residential status for the previous year 2020 – 21.
 As per the circular, the residential status is determined as below.